 If your child is a student

-Three months before your child’s 18th birthday, we will send you a notice that benefits will end at age 18 unless your child is a full-time student at a secondary (or elementary) school.
-If your child is younger than 19 and still attending a secondary or elementary school, he or she must notify us by completing a statement of attendance that has been certified by a school official.
+Three months before your child’s 18th birthday, the Social Security Administration (SSA) will send you a notice that benefits will end at age 18 unless your child is a full-time student at a secondary (or elementary) school.
+If your child is younger than 19 and still attending a secondary or elementary school, he or she must notify SSA by completing a statement of attendance that has been certified by a school official.
 The benefits then will usually continue until he or she graduates, or until two months after reaching age 19, whichever comes first.

 If your child is disabled